CTPSSTAFF/br-stops-io-pipeline/calibration/README.txt

 	Lookup from Table_numbers to names
 ========================
-  2.04  Station Group Boardings Prior to Adjustment 2.05  Station Group Boarding Factor for Application to Later Iterations 4.01  WEEKDAY LINKED TRANSIT TRIPS (All Transit / All Car HH) 6.01  WEEKDAY LINKED TRANSIT TRIPS (All Transit / 0 Car HH) 9.01  AVG WEEKDAY STATION UTILIZATION (All Transit / All Car HH) 10.01 AVG WEEKDAY ROUTE UTILIZATION – Zone by Production-End Access Type 10.03 PEAK Trips, Miles, and Hours by Route
+  2.04 Station Group Boardings Prior to Adjustment 2.05 Station Group Boarding Factor for Application to Later Iterations 4.01 WEEKDAY LINKED TRANSIT TRIPS (All Transit / All Car HH) : Scenario 3 Build, all access modes 6.01 WEEKDAY LINKED TRANSIT TRIPS (All Transit / 0 Car HH) : Scenario 3 Build, district-to-district summary 9.01 AVG WEEKDAY STATION UTILIZATION (All Transit / All Car HH) 10.01 AVG WEEKDAY ROUTE UTILIZATION – Zone by Production-End Access Type 10.03 PEAK Trips, Miles, and Hours by Route
   10.04 Off-Peak Trips, Miles, and Hours by Route